TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 	ABOUT: CUSTOM PARAMETERS
 This plugin can use custom parameters for extra convenience.
-If you give a weapon the custom parameter {lrgname:'New Name'}, then while that weapon is equipped and the unit window's setting is L or XL, the equipped weapon's name will be displayed as the specified name instead of its name given in-engine.
+If you give a weapon the custom parameter {lrgname:'New Name'}, then while that weapon is equipped and the unit window's setting is L, W, or XL, the equipped weapon's name will be displayed as the specified name instead of its name given in-engine.
 Likewise, the same effect occurs for {smallname:'New Name'} when the unit window size is set to M.

 This is useful if a weapon has a particularly long name, such that it fits fine in a unit's inventory screen but is too long for the unit window.
 An example image of how this can be useful is included with this plugin.

 As a reminder, if you want to use multiple custom parameters on one thing, you want to put them all within the same pair of curly braces {} and separate them with commas.
-For example, {smallname:'name1',lrgname:'name2'}.
-The order doesn't matter, obviously.
+For example, {smallname:'name1', lrgname:'name2'}.
+The order doesn't matter.

 UPDATE HISTORY: